 Malaria is prevalent throughout rural areas of Bangladesh and outbreaks of other mosquito-borne diseases (including dengue fever,

 Zika virus and Japanese encephalitis) occur in many areas.
-We recommend that you seek medical advice on taking prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+Seek medical advice on taking prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details please consult your travel health doctor.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, cholera, typhoid, hepatitis, Nipah virus, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
+Boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne parasites.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Several hundred cases of the coetaneous form of anthrax were reported in 2010 in people who consumed beef or had close contact with diseased animals.
 Further outbreaks could occur.
-Travellers should avoid handling raw meat or butchering.
+Avoid handling raw meat or butchering.
 Beef and beef products bought from reliable sources, and which are fully cooked, are safe to eat.

 Avoid temporary 'black henna' tattoos and body painting as they often contain a dye which can cause serious skin reactions and permanent allergies.